 As you can see, the number of returns scales linearly as the number of orders increases (which in turn, increases the revenue).

 This trend line isn’t definitive for every ecommerce store – your mileage may vary depending on several variables.
 But generally, if you can understand what your specific trend line might look like, you can make an educated guess on how returns will increase as your sales increase.

 After you figure out the percent by which you think your returns will increase, plug that number into the formula and find your new return rate.

-Next, we simply multiply the number from our previous calculation by our labor costs and shipping costs to arrive at the total physical cost of returns for our next month.
+Next, we multiply the number from our previous calculation by labor and shipping costs to arrive at the total physical cost of returns for our next month.

-TIP: You can calculate labor cost by breaking down the time it takes an employee to process a return and multiplying it by the hourly rate that employee is being paid.
+TIP: You can calculate labor cost by breaking down the time it takes an employee to process a return and multiplying it by their hourly rate.

 For example, if it takes 20 minutes to fully process a return by an employee making to $15/hr, you’re losing $5 for every return to labor costs.

 Now that we have the numbers, we can subtract the cost of returns from our increased sales figures to obtain our final revenue.
 That gives us an estimate of how much money we can expect to make by offering free returns and exchanges.

 Here’s what the numbers look like with our Excel-based calculator: